 Skoda continues to impress with another strong performance in the Driver Power survey

 Skoda has sat close to the top of the Auto Express Driver Power survey for a number of years now, and there's good reason for that.
 Owners are a satisfied bunch, with the previous-generation Octavia placing an impressive sixth in the top 100 cars, and due the fact it shares many of its parts with the dependable VW Golf, the new car should be no different.
 It's safe, too, thanks to a range of impressive safety features including electronic stability control, ABS brakes and a clever post-collision braking system that applies the brakes to prevent any subsequent accidents once it senses an impact.

 Engines, drive & performance

-First and foremost, the Octavia estate is a practical family car.
-This means it is comfortable rather than exciting to drive – falling short of rivals like the Ford Focus estate when it comes to an enjoyable driving experience.
+First and foremost, our 2014 Best Estate Car winner is a practical family car.
+This means the Octaviais comfortable rather than exciting to drive – falling short of rivals like the Ford Focus estate when it comes to an enjoyable driving experience.
 That's not to say it isn’t capable, though.
 There's plenty of grip and the steering feels well suited to both town and motorway driving, while the soft suspension soaks up bumps and potholes without drama.
 The turbocharged engines pack plenty of punch, and even the basic 1.2-litre petrol and 1.6-litre TDI diesel models get enough overtaking power to satisfy most drivers.
 The excellent manual gearbox is standard across the range, while a smooth DSG automatic is an option.
 Top-spec diesel models even offer four-wheel drive for assured grip in adverse weather conditions like rain and snow.

 Price, value for money & options